 Very Good: The surface of the silver metal is patchily oxidized and dulled along its length, and covered in fine scratches.
 There are striations along both larger faces and one narrow face of the rectangular metal pieces, suggesting the instrument has been repeatedly slid into a slot.
 The brass sections are dulled but in good condition.

-These artifacts was collected from a room marked “Instrument Room” on the 15th story of the McLennan Physical Laboratory, U of T in November 2019, along with two other objects (2019.ast.264.1-2).
-Prior to its collection, its history is unknown, but they may have been constructed for use at the David Dunlap Observatory in Richmond Hill.
+This artifact was collected from a room marked “Instrument Room” on the 15th story of the McLennan Physical Laboratory, U of T in November 2019, along with two other objects (2019.ast.264.1-2).
+Prior to its collection, its history is unknown, but it was likely constructed for use at the David Dunlap Observatory in Richmond Hill.